kiankaas/bike-share-analysis/README.md

 ## Ask:
 **Business task**: Design marketing strategies to convert casual riders into annual members.

-My job is to analyze how annual members and casual riders use Cyclistic bikes differently.
+My job is to **analyze how annual members and casual riders use Cyclistic bikes differently**.

 ## Prepare:
 **Data source**:
 I will use Cyclistic’s historical trip data to analyze and identify trends from January 2023 to December 2023, which I have downloaded onto my computer from [divvy_tripdata](https://divvy-tripdata.s3.amazonaws.com/index.html)’s AWS server.
 The data has been made available by Motivate International Inc. under [this license](https://divvybikes.com/data-license-agreement).

+**Note**: Unfortunately GitHub does not support files larger than 100MB, so I was unable to include the datasets in this repository.

 **Data Organization**:
 The trip data is stored in a CSV file, with a single file for each month.
 Each file contains 13 columns, as shown below: